Floer homology and embedded bipartite graphs: Heegaard diagram for a bipartite graph

-In the case $M\cong S^{3}$ we extend the idea in \cite{MR1988285} and provide an algorithm to construct a Heegaard diagram for a balanced bipartite graph from its graph projection on the 2-sphere $S^{2}$.
-Consider a graph projection $D\subset S^{2}$ for a given balanced bipartite spatial graph $G_{V_{1}, V_{2}}\subset S^{3}$.
-We assume that $D$ is connected. \begin{enumerate} \item Take a tubuler neighbourhood of $D$ in $S^{3}$.
-It is a handlebody and its boundary is the Heegaard surface $\Sigma$. \item For each crossing of $D$, introduce an $\boldsymbol{\alpha}$-curve following the rule in Figure~\ref{fig:f1} (B).
-The diagram $D$ separates $S^{2}$ into several regions.
-Choose a region and call it $\beta_{0}$.
-For each region except $\beta_{0}$, introduce a $\boldsymbol{\beta}$-curve which spans the region as in Figure~\ref{fig:f1} (A). \item Choose a vertex $u\in V_{2}$ with valency $l$, and introduce $l-1$ $\boldsymbol{\alpha}$-curves and $l$ basepoints as in Figure~\ref{fig:f1} (A).
-For each vertex $v\in V_{2}- \lbrace u\rbrace$, introduce $l-1$ $\boldsymbol{\alpha}$-curves, $l$ basepoints and a $\boldsymbol{\beta}$-curve which enclose all the basepoints at that vertex.
-See Figure~\ref{fig:f1} (C). \end{enumerate}
+\begin{ex} \rm We extend the ideas in \cite{MR1988285} and \cite{MR2529302} to provide a Heegaard diagram for a given balanced bipartite graph from its graph diagram in $S^{2}$.
+Consider a graph diagram $D\subset S^2$ for a given graph $G \subset S^{3}$.
+We assume that $D$ is connected as a projection. \begin{enumerate} \item Regard $D$ as a $1$-complex in $S^{3}$ and take a tubular neighbourhood of it in $S^{3}$.
+It is a handlebody and its boundary is the Heegaard surface $\Sigma$. \item The diagram $D$ divides $S^{2}$ into several regions.
+For each region, introduce an $\boldsymbol{\alpha}$-curve on $\Sigma$ which encloses the region. \item For each crossing of $D$, introduce a $\boldsymbol{\beta}$-curve following the rule in Figure~\ref{fig:f1}. \item Place the base point $w_v$ on each vertex $v\in V$. \item Suppose a vertex $v$ has indegree $l$. introduce $l$ $\boldsymbol{\beta}$-curves which are meridians of the edges pointing to $v$ and $l$ base points of type $\boldsymbol{z}$ on the edges pointing to $v$.
+Introduce an $\boldsymbol{\alpha}$-curve $\alpha_v$ which bounds a disk around $w_v$ and encloses $w_v$ and all the base points of type $\boldsymbol{z}$ on the edges pointing to $v$.

-By a standard argument in Morse theory, we have the following theorem.
-The proof is analogous to that of \cite[Proposition~2.15]{MR2253454}.